audiolabs/APSRR-2016/README.md

 # Reproducible Audio Research Seminar 2016
-Course at International Audio Laboratories Erlangen
+This repository presents the results of the 2016 reproducible research seminar held at [International Audio Laboratories Erlangen](www.audiolabs-erlangen.de).

 The objective of this course is to understand and verify published computational results in audio research.
-Students will be expected to present and discuss their results of reproducing a chosen paper.
+Students presented and discussed their results of reproducing a chosen paper.
 Students were asked to judge on the papers [reproducibility score](https://infoscience.epfl.ch/record/136640) between 1 and 6:

 | Score     |      |
 | :------------- | :------------- |